BMW G450X: Frame

-Departing from the enduro-class convention of a cradle-style frame in either chrome-molybdenum steel or cast aluminium, the G450X used a bridge-type main frame manufactured in powder-coated stainless steel.
-The main frame’s lower frame tubes bridge the headstock tube and swingarm pivot in a straight line, yielding maximum rigidity for minimum weight.
+Departing from the enduro-class convention of a cradle-style frame in either chrome-molybdenum steel or cast aluminium, the G450X used a bridge-type main frame manufactured from welded stainless steel tubing.
+The main frame's lower frame tubes bridge the headstock tube and swingarm pivot in a straight line, yielding maximum rigidity for minimum weight.
 The steel main frame is complemented by a conventional rectangular-profile aluminium sub-frame.

-The size of the engine’s airbox meant that the fuel tank could not be located behind the steering headstock in typical fashion.
+The size of the engine's airbox meant that the fuel tank could not be located behind the steering headstock in typical fashion.
 Instead, the fuel tank is located under the seat, within the confines of the rear sub-frame.
-The fuel filling arrangement is also unusual, with the fuel filler cap located at the midway point of the seat.
+The fuel filling arrangement is also unusual, with the fuel filler cap located at the rear of the seat.

 Engine

 BMW designed an all-new 449 cm3 four-stroke single-cylinder engine utilizing double overhead camshafts with four valves per cylinder, and a balance shaft to reduce vibration.
-The engine was manufactured in Taiwan on BMW’s behalf, by Kymco.
+The engine was manufactured by Kymco in Taiwan, on behalf of BMW.

-Like all modern BMW motorcycle engines, the G450X’s engine features automotive-style closed-loop fuel injection.
-The engine also features integrated coil-over-plug ignition, single fuel injector, exhaust oxygen-content sensor, catalytic convertor and overrun cut-off functionality.
+Like all modern BMW motorcycle engines, the G450X's engine features automotive-style closed-loop fuel injection, with exhaust oxygen-content sensor.
+The engine also features integrated coil-over-plug ignition, catalytic converter, and overrun cut-off functionality.

 Unusually, the fuel injection/ignition system was not supplied by Bosch, but instead by the Japanese Keihin Corporation.
-The system is unique to the G450X, and carries BMW designation KMS-K16 (Keihin Management System, applicable to BMW model code K16).
+This system is unique to the G450X, and carries BMW designation KMS-K16 (Keihin Management System, applicable to BMW model code K16).

-Some technical compromises had to be made to accommodate the G450X’s unusual clutch arrangement.
+Some technical compromises had to be made to accommodate the G450X's unusual clutch arrangement.
 One consequence is that the engine's crankshaft rotates backwards instead of forwards, as is typical.
 The engine is also angled forward at 30 degrees from the vertical to create space for the larger airbox.

 The G450X was sold with a EURO 3 noise and emissions-compliant exhaust system that limits it to approximately 40 BHP.

-If a BMW-supplied electronic coding plug is installed, a second competition-oriented engine management map is enabled.
-If the coding plug is installed in combination with BMW’s G450X-specific Akrapovič competition exhaust muffler, engine power increases to approximately 51 BHP.
+If an electronic coding plug supplied with the motorcycle is installed, a second competition-oriented engine management map is enabled.
+If the coding plug is installed in combination with BMW's G450X-specific Akrapovič competition exhaust muffler, engine power increases to approximately 51 BHP.
 Connecting the coding plug and/or installing the competition muffler renders the motorcycle not compliant with noise and emissions regulations; therefore, the motorcycle is not road-legal in this configuration.

 Clutch

 With the design brief specifying both low weight and the improved handling brought by a longer swingarm, the required space was liberated by moving the multi-plate clutch to the right-hand side of the crankshaft.
-As a consequence, the clutch basket drives the gearbox instead of the other way around.
-The drive-plate/driven-plate/clutch basket assembly is physically smaller than is typical, and the clutch assembly’s crankshaft mounting partially negates the need for a separate flywheel.
-Following existing convention, the clutch is cable-operated, and shares the same oil as the engine.
+As a consequence, the clutch basket drives the gearbox, instead of the inner clutch hub as on other motorcycles.
+The drive plate/driven plate/clutch basket assembly is physically smaller than is typical, and the clutch assembly's crankshaft mounting partially negates the need for a separate flywheel.
+Following existing convention, the clutch is cable-operated and shares the same oil as the engine.